 Winchester House School, Brackley, Northants

-Looking for a non-selective co-ed day and boarding school (3-13 yrs) on the Bucks/Oxon/Northants borders with a strong all-rounder reputation?
-Well, whaddya know!
+An excellent non-selective co-ed day and boarding school (3-13 yrs) on the Bucks/Oxon/Northants borders with a strong all-rounder reputation and an impressive head.

-Winchester House School in Brackley (above) is a non-selective co-ed prep school for 3-13 year olds, set in the centre of the attractive town of Brackley on the Bucks/Oxon/Northants borders.
-The school offers places for day pupils, occasional and weekly boarders.
-Current numbers are 281 – 60% boys and 40% girls, so it’s an intimate, inclusive atmosphere here.
+Winchester House School in Brackley (above) is a nurturing, non-selective co-ed prep school for 3-13 year olds, set in the centre of the attractive town of Brackley on the Bucks/Oxon/Northants borders.
+Well respected locally, the school offers places for day pupils, occasional and weekly boarders.
+Current numbers are 300 – 60% boys and 40% girls – so plenty of attention for the children.

 The main building was originally a faux-Tudor 19th century hunting lodge, and retains the grandeur with lots of turned wood, wall panels, grand staircases, stained glass and Manor-house style gardens.
 The building certainly has plenty of heritage charm, and though WHS feels compact, it actually extends over 18 acres.